 Industry Partnerships and Service Learning

-We will publicize job opportunities for business partners through our social media including Facebook/Twitter/email & text message blasts, and scrolling TV announcements.
-Twitter
+We will publicize job opportunities for business partners through our social media including Facebook/Twitter/Instagram, email & text message blasts, and scrolling TV announcements.

 Business partners can schedule 20-minute visits to the high school to discuss opportunities available to our high school students.
-Business partners can schedule a 10:30 a.m. and a 1:30 p.m. visit.
-These time slots accommodate all students, even those who are off-campus at morning or afternoon tech.
-The morning and afternoon forums can be scheduled on different days if necessary.
-Please email Lea Ann Nolen to schedule those visits.
+Business partners can schedule a 10:30 a.m. and/or a 1:30 p.m. visit.
+Scheduling for both of these time slots accommodates all students, even those who are off-campus during the morning or afternoon.
+Please email Mindy Willman if your business or organization is interested in meeting with Union students.
 Union will advertise the event to students and they can sign up on-line to attend during class.

 On Site Job Interviews

 Business partners can schedule a block of time 1-3 hours, where they set up an informational booth in our College & Career Center.
 In the past, companies have held on site interviews for interested students, or just had information and resources to distribute.